On the Stability of Expressive Positional Encodings for Graphs: Experiments

 \subsection{Counting Graph Substructures}

-To empirically study the expressive power of SPE, we follow prior works that generate random graphs~\citep{zhao2021stars, huang2022boosting} and label nodes according to the number of subtructures they are part of.
+To empirically study the expressive power of SPE, we follow prior works that generate random graphs~\citep{zhao2021stars, huang2022boosting}.
+The dataset contains Erd\H{o}s-Renyi random graphs and other random regular graphs (see Appendix M.2.1 in~\citet{chen2020can}) and is randomly split into train/valid/test splitting with ratio 3:2:5. and label nodes according to the number of substructures they are part of.
 We aggregate the node labels to obtain the number of substructures in the overall graph and view this as a graph regression task.
 We let $\phi_l$ be element-wise MLPs and $\rho$ be GIN.

 \textbf{Results.} Figure \ref{exp-count} shows that SPE significantly outperforms SignNet in counting 3,4,5 and 6-cycles.
 We emphasize that linear differences in log-MAE correspond to exponentially large differences in MAE.
 This result shows that SPE still achieves very high expressive power, whilst enjoying improved robustness to domain-shifts thanks to its stability (see Section \ref{sec-ood}).